High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Second-Order Local Lax–Friedrichs (LLF) Scheme

 \section{Second-Order Local Lax–Friedrichs (LLF) Scheme}

 We now extend the first-order Lax-Friedrichs scheme introduced in \S \ref{sec2} to the second-order of accuracy.
-The moments $\bmu^n_{i,j}$ (in the rest of the paper, we will suppress the time-dependence of all of the indexed quantities for the sake of brevity) of the 1-D random hyperbolic conservation laws \eref{1.1a} are evolved in time by solving the following system of ordinary partial differential equations (ODEs)
+The moments $\bmu^n_{i,j}$ (in the rest of the paper, we will suppress the time-dependence of all of the indexed quantities for the sake of brevity) of the 1-D random hyperbolic conservation laws \eref{1.1a} are evolved in time by solving the following system of ODEs

 Here, $\bm{{\cal F}}_{i,\jph}=\bm{{\cal F}}_{i,\jph}\big(\bmu^{-,*}_{i,\jph}, \bmu^{+,*}_{i,\jph}\big)$ stand for the FV LLF fluxes (see \cite{KTcl,Rus61}):